vikical/VRP/README.md

 # VRP
-Metaheuristics for a variant of VRP problem where vehicles are limited by a max. allowed distance, different among vehicles.
+Metaheuristics for a variant of VRP problem where vehicles are limited by a max. allowed distance, different among vehicles...

 # GENERAL CONSIDERATIONS